-FRENCH V 351F Full Year Honors 352F Full Year College Prep Grade 12 5 credits
+FRENCH V 351F Full Year Honors 352F Full Year College Prep

 French V Senior Seminar is reserved for French students in their final year of high school, and continues student exploration of the language in a more collegiate-like atmosphere.
 The primary goal of the course is to explore new and different realms of the French-speaking world, using intriguing short-films, well known literature, research projects, discussions of famous people and philosophies, and full-length movies.
 Students will study new vocabulary as it pertains to our films, discussions, research and readings.
 Grammar will be reviewed when necessary to enhance comprehension and class discussion.
 It is expected that the teacher and students will maintain French 100% of the time during this course.
 Prerequisite for Honors: A final grade of "B-" or above in French IV honors and a teacher recommendation.
-A final grade of "C-" or above in French IV AP and a teacher recommendation.
 A final grade of "A" or above in Spanish IV College Prep and a teacher recommendation.